 How to donate

-If you would like to support the Disaster Recovery Trust, you can:
+If you would like to support the Disaster Recovery Trust (charity number 1119688), you can:

 - Donate to the Australian Bushfire appeal via our Virgin Money Giving online payment option.

-- Send a cheque – please note that despite the Trust undergoing a recent name change, cheques should still be made payable to the former name of Rotary in Great Britain and Ireland Donations Trust, Kinwarton Road, Alcester, B49 6PB
+- Send a cheque – Rotary in Great Britain and Ireland Disaster Recovery Trust, Kinwarton Road, Alcester, B49 6PB

 - Contact the Rotary in Great Britain and Ireland Finance department for bank transfer information